-The second major risk that the music industry could have taken was — “if you can’t beat ’em, join ‘em!”
+The second major risk that the music industry could have taken was — “if you can’t beat ’em, join ‘em!”.
 By the time Spotify and YouTube grew to enormous audiences sizes, it was too late.
-But in the years 2000–2010, the industry could have realized where this was going and created their own “uber-streaming network”.
-“If you’re going to stop buying cd’s, we will be the pipe from which you obtain our content.”
+But in the years 2000–2010, the industry could have realized where this was going and created their own “uber-streaming network” and adopt a new approach of “if you’re going to stop buying cd’s, we will be the pipe from which you obtain our content.”

 They did not do this, and now, the music labels are a line item for much bigger — and more influential — streaming services.

 Music executives failed the system.
 They refused to see the writing on the wall and innovate, and remained in the tunnel vision of certainty.
 They took zero risks, expected the world to return to the way it once was, and they lost.
 Today, bands make a living the old fashioned way — by playing live music — and they owe little to their label, who doesn’t bring them a lot of profits.

 Imagine that — the jet set music executive’s biggest problem was that he was too conservative.